 01 of 05

 The goodness doesn't have to stop there either.
-To make this already mind numbingly delicious sandwich even more opulent, add some bright red mullet roe or deep dark sturgeon caviar to the cream cheese.
-Why not go all out and add edible gold flakes to the top?
-Just kidding.
-You totally don't have to go that far.
-Let's be honest, this sandwich is pretty baller on its on in the looks and taste department.
-One word of advice though, be sure that you're using really good ingredients for this sandwich because it makes all the difference!
+To make this already mind-numbingly delicious sandwich even more opulent, add some bright red mullet roe or deep dark sturgeon caviar to the cream cheese.
+One word of advice though, be sure that you're using really good ingredients for this sandwich because it makes all the difference.

 02 of 05

 Avocado toast is definitely a buzzfood these days.
-Sure, there's already hundreds of awesome variations out there all over the on the internet, but this one is my all time favorite.
+Sure, there are already hundreds of awesome variations out there all over the on the internet, but this one is my all-time favorite.
 Toasted sourdough, creamy avocado, a rich soft boiled egg, spicy sriracha mayo, crisp slices of fresh radish, and bright ribbons of curled scallion come together to make this toast incredibly tasty and totally delicious.

 03 of 05

-When you think about open faced bagel sandwiches, lox, or smoked salmon, probably comes to mind.
+When you think about open-faced bagel sandwiches, lox, or smoked salmon, it probably comes to mind.
 Now take that mental image and keep all of its deliciousness but swap out the smoked salmon for fresh slices of tomato and add everything bagel seeds to help make this open-faced sandwich even more next level.
 The cream cheese is great as-is, but if you're feeling a little bit more adventurous, add some chopped cucumber and fresh mint.
 You could even add some turkey on top for a little bit more protein.
-The possibilities of making are endless here!
+The possibilities are endless here.

 04 of 05